Tools + Resources

 18F Design Methods Cards

 18F is a civic consultancy inside US government that enables federal agencies to rapidly deploy digital tools and services.
-A group of user experience researchers and designers created the 18F Design Method Cards to introduce their favorite research and design methods and demonstrate how small government agencies — including those without dedicated design teams — can do quick, comparatively low-cost user research.
-The downloadable cards provide just enough guidance to give designers the confidence to put methods into practice.
+The 18F Design Method Cards introduce research and design methods for quick, comparatively low-cost user research.

 Design Kit is a tool from IDEO.org for sharing and teaching human-centered design.
-It’s the updated version of the Human-Centered Design Toolkit (see below).
 The site features over 50 design methods, case studies, and videos about the key mindsets of human-centered design.

 Design Thinking for Educators